phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

 _We are actively seeking volunteers with Spanish language proficiency to work on community engagement and outreach efforts!_
 {{% /notice %}}

+- Community engagement
+- Canvassing & flyering
 - Technology education
-- Community engagement
+- Running focus groups
 - Grant writing
-- Canvassing & flyering
 - Merch and printing
 - Graphic design